hman124/hman124.github.io/README.md

-## Schoolsite ##

-A little, not so little project that started in school

-Feel free to download it and do whatever you want!
+# Hman's site #

+I don't have very many sites on here, but that should change soon enough!

-The site can be viewed [here](https://hman124.github.io/schoolsite/)
+Schoolsite can be viewed [here](https://hman124.github.io/schoolsite/)